Wtorkowski/GamingService/README.md

 ## Future implementation plan:
 1. Achievements system
+2. Admin panel for "business" purposes such as: statistics, suspicious activity...
-2. Multiplayer using WebSockets
+3. Multiplayer using WebSockets
-3. Battleships or a different fun to play multiplayer game
+4. Battleships or a different fun to play multiplayer game